-ISI has implicitly recognized the inflation in journal self citations by calculating an impact factor that excludes self citations, and provides data on journal self citations, both historically and for the preceding two years, in calculating 2YIF.
+ISI has implicitly recognized the inflation in journal self citations by calculating an impact factor that excludes self citations, and provides data on journal self citations, both historically (for the life of the journal) and for the preceding two years, in calculating 2YIF.
 Chang et al. (2011b) define the Self-citation Threshold Approval Rating (STAR) as the percentage difference between citations in other journals and journal self citations.
-Defining HS = historical journal self citations, then "H-STAR = [(100-HS) - HS] = (100-2HS)".
-If HS = 0 (minimum), 25, 50 or 100 (maximum) percent, for example, H-STAR = 100, 50, 0 and -100, respectively.
+If HS = historical journal self citations, then Historical STAR is defined as "H-STAR = [(100-HS) - HS] = (100-2HS)".
+If HS = 0 (minimum), 50 or 100 (maximum) percent, for example, H-STAR = 100, 0 and -100, respectively.
 A higher H-STAR would be preferred to lower.